Website Logos: Did You Know That Web Designers and Graphic Designers Are Living in Different Worlds?

-Usually, graphic designers are designing logos, business and rack cards, letterheads – in short everything for print media.
+Usually, graphic designers are designing logos, business and rack cards, and letterheads – in short everything for print media.
 Their tools work with a different resolution than the web colleagues.
 However, the most important factor they do not have to consider is designing for different formats and devices.

 Web designers on the other hand have to deal with rules and regulations like accessibility for people with disabilities, website speed, readability, clarity in layout, easy navigation, etc., etc. They use an entirely different set of tools.